+Typography I 3

-Drawing III: The Figure Typography I Art History II Writing about Modern Literature 3 3 3 3
+Art History II 3

+Writing about Modern

+Literature 3

-SEMESTER IV Cred Illustration II or Sequential
+SEMESTER IV Cred its

+Illustration II or Sequential

 Arts 3

 3D Foundations 3

-3D Foundations Media and Methods II 3 3
+Digital Media & Methods 3

--
+Creative Writing 3

+Intro to Non-Western Art 3

 Photography

 Working with a faculty of practicing professionals, students in the photography program explore technical and aesthetic possibilities while developing their own creative vision.
 As students gain technical knowledge in the medium, they are also exposed to historical and contemporary photographers' works as they begin to explore their own aesthetic and personal choices.
 This grounding in techniques, tools, and intellectual stimulation leads students to the freedom to create their own powerful, meaningful images whether they are journalistic, commercial or fine art oriented.